 Are Electric Cars Less Polluting than Conventional Combustion Cars?

-However, research has shown that electric cars may produce the same amount or even more PM10 and PM2.5 when compared to conventional cars.
+Electric cars have no exhaust fumes and emit very few gaseous pollutants.
+Research has shown that electric cars may produce the same amount or even less PM10 and PM2.5 when compared to conventional cars thanks to the continuously developing technology.

 Read more: what types of pollution do conventional cars produce »